 Trading changed a great deal in 2018.
 Before then, market trends fundamentally pointed upwards.
 That was still the case during the 2008 subprime mortgage crisis.
 It was still a classic “bull market” where the right investment choice was to buy.
-However, in February of 2018 the market collapsed in a matter of days.
-That was the first ominous sign for the future prospects of global economic growth.
-Disagreements over tariff policy, US interest rate hikes and a number of geopolitical conflicts all hurt the stock market outlook.
+However, in February of 2018, the market collapsed in a matter of days.
+That was the first ominous sign for the prospects of global economic growth.
+Disagreements over tariff policy, US interest rate hikes, and several geopolitical conflicts all hurt the stock market outlook.
 The asset that benefited most from this rising uncertainty was the Volatility Index.

-For a brief moment in February 2018 the index spiked to 37 points.
-Fortunately, after that it mostly returned to normal levels.
-There was another in March, however, it was notably smaller.
-A few months later in October it once again started moving in the 15 to 30 point range.
-During a typical bull market period the VIX usually moves between 10 and 15 points.
+For a brief moment, in February 2018, the index spiked to 37 points.
+Fortunately, after that, it mostly returned to normal levels.
+There was another in March; however, it was notably smaller.
+A few months later, it started moving in the 15 to 30 point range in October.
+During a typical bull market period, the VIX usually moves between 10 and 15 points.
 Those numbers suggest a fundamentally calm market.
 When above 15 points, it indicates a significant degree of economic uncertainty.

 You might also enjoy:

-In reality the VIX is primarily a sentiment index.
-It effectively compiles the outlook of market participants not through a questionnaire, but rather looking at where they actually invest their money.
-Moreover it doesn’t do it on a monthly basis, but minute to minute.
-This way it gives a real-time view of the current mental and emotional state of the market.
-It truly justifies calling it “the fear index”.
-On the other hand, the fact that it’s based on predictions also means that it projects the expectations of the market.
+In reality, the VIX is primarily a sentiment index.
+It effectively compiles the outlook of market participants not through a questionnaire but rather by looking at where they actually invest their money.
+Moreover, it doesn’t do it every month, but minute to minute.
+This way, it gives a real-time view of the current mental and emotional state of the market.
+It truly justifies calling it “the fear index.”
+On the other hand, the fact that it’s based on predictions also means that it projects the market’s expectations.
 This can often turn into a self-fulfilling prophecy as traders grow increasingly uncertain when they see the index rise.

 It’s important to note that conventional volatility indicators are based on past data.
-They take a look at the difference between recently recorded minimum and maximum values, then use it as a basis to project the future range of movement.
-This is what we call “historical volatility”.
-It’s obvious that attempting to predict the future by only looking at the past is inherently a high risk endeavor.
-These kinds of metrics can play a key role in projecting future results, however, they fail to account for the psychological factor.
+They take a look at the difference between the recently recorded minimum and maximum values, then use it as a basis to project the future range of movement.
+This is what we call “historical volatility.”
+Attempting to predict the future by only looking at the past is inherently a high-risk endeavor.
+These kinds of metrics can play a key role in projecting future results.
+However, they fail to account for the psychological factor.
 This is a major flaw considering that investor sentiment is a much more powerful force on the market than mathematical probability.
-When making investment decisions one needs to price in the future, not the past.
+When making investment decisions, one needs to price in the future, not the past.

 A better question to ask would be why it’s worth paying attention to.
 Futures trading isn’t suitable for every investor.
 However, even those who don’t plan to trade it themselves can glean useful information from it.
-One of the fundamental assumptions about the Volatility Index is that there is a significant negative correlation between the market declining and volatility rising.
-There are numerous statistical and economic analyses that back this observation as a fact.
+One of the fundamental assumptions about the Volatility Index is a significant negative correlation between the market declining and volatility rising; numerous statistical and economic analyses back this observation as a fact.
 In addition, anyone who’s ever traded on a predominantly bear market will tell you that it’s true.
-That said, high volatility on its own is not sufficient to make the decision to sell.
-It fails to answer the question of exactly how much the S&P will actually move.
-Even if this correlation holds true.
+That said, high volatility on its own is not sufficient to decide to sell.
+It fails to answer exactly how much the S&P will actually move even if this correlation holds.

-Taking all of the above into consideration, the VIX is still an index that intimately ties into market expectations.
-It’s invaluable for signalling the possibility of a reversal.
+Considering all of the above, the VIX is still an index that intimately ties into market expectations.
+It’s invaluable for signaling the possibility of a reversal.
 That remains true even if it doesn’t give you the exact time for when to open a position.
 Declining volatility indicates a slow rise for the stock market.
 This could either be favorable for buying or simply the calm before the storm.
-A rising VIX on the other hand shows growing tensions.
+A rising VIX, on the other hand, shows growing tensions.
 That could be a good chance to think about where one would open a short position.
-You also need to acknowledge that there is an element of seasonality to the index.
+It’s also critical to acknowledge that there is an element of seasonality to the index.
 Flash report season can cause high volatility even during an otherwise calm market period.

-Its function as an indicator means you don’t necessarily have to trade it to make a profit off it.
+Its function as an indicator means you don’t necessarily have to trade it to profit off it.
 However, it’s still an exciting instrument all on its own.
-A flatlining index suggests the recent release of some alarming news and the longer the silence the closer the bang.
-Its small contact size also makes the VIX suitable for profiting off market uncertainty when used cautiously and deliberately.
-All in all, it’s an asset well worth your attention at least.
+A flatlining index suggests the recent release of some alarming news, and the longer the silence, the closer the bang.
+Its small contact size also makes the VIX suitable for profiting off-market uncertainty when used cautiously and deliberately.
+All in all, it’s an asset well worth your attention, at least.